The $k$-photon quantum Rabi model: Conclusions

 \section{Conclusions}

 We have shown that the $k$-photon quantum Rabi model is unphysical in the strict sense for $k\ge 3$, because its Hamilton operator $H_{kp}$ is, though apparently hermitian, not self-adjoint.
 Therefore, according to Stone's theorem \cite{reed-1}, it cannot generate a unitary time development of quantum states.
 This feature of $H_{kp}$ is not detectable by any numerical evaluation which necessarily operates in a truncated, finite-dimensional Hilbert space.
 Any such calculation is misleading, even if a calculation of the spectrum seems to converge \cite{ng-99}.
-The employed method uses the analytically accessible asymptotics of formal solutions to the eigenvalue equation, although it contains arbitrarily high derivatives and is quite different from the commonly studied case where the ($d$-dimensional) Laplacian is augmented by some potential.
+The employed method makes use the analytically accessible asymptotics of formal solutions to the eigenvalue equation, although it contains arbitrarily high derivatives and is quite different from the commonly studied case where the ($d$-dimensional) Laplacian is augmented by some potential.
 Remarkably, the Stokes phenomenon, though certainly present, has no bearing on the conclusions.
 This is due to the vanishing of the exponent of second kind with order one for $k\ge 4$.
 If $\b$ does not vanish, it may vary from Stokes sector to Stokes sector.
 Thus the usual lateral connection problem reappears which is hard to solve by analytic means.
 Finally, we note that the $k$-photon coupling in \eqref{hamk} may acquire physical meaning in the Dicke models with more than one qubit.
 Under certain conditions on the parameters of the Dicke models, there exist finite-dimensional invariant sub-spaces with bounded photon content, so-called ``dark-like states''.
 The first such state was discovered numerically in \cite{chilingaryan2013} and mathematically identified as exact eigenstate in \cite{peng2014}.
 Later on, these states have been found in several generalizations of the Dicke model \cite{peng2015} and are highly relevant for applications in quantum information technology because they can be used for the fast generation of $W$-states \cite{peng2021}.
 For these states to exist, several qubits are required.
-If the qubit frequencies are different and fine-tuned to the mode frequency (but \emph{not} to the coupling), a condition easily realizable in current exeprimental platforms, there are exact eigenstates of the Dicke Hamiltonian with finite photon number and energy which is independent from the coupling between qubits and radiation mode \cite{peng2015}.
+If the qubit frequencies are different and fine-tuned to the mode frequency (but \emph{not} to the coupling), a condition easily realizable in current exeprimental platforms, there are exact eigenstates of the Dicke Hamiltonian with finite photon number and energy which is independent from the coupling between qubits and the radiation mode \cite{peng2015}.
 These states bear some resemblance to the quasi-exact states in the asymmetric quantum Rabi model \cite{reyes-bustos2022} and hint at another type of hidden symmetry.
 Very recently, there has been an attempt to identify this symmetry in the asymmetric generalization of the two-qubit Dicke model \cite{lei2023}.
-Regarding the $k$-photon model, there are also such exact eigenstates with finite photon number.
+The $k$-photon Dicke model possesses also such exact eigenstates with finite photon number.
 If restricted to just these states, the Hamiltonian becomes clearly a finite-dimensional diagonal matrix with real entries and is trivially self-adjoint.
-But the analysis above has shown that no self-adjoint extension of the domain of $H_{kp}$ beyond these states exists.
+But the analysis above demonstrates that the generic eigenstates of a system with $k$-photon coupling cannot be meaningfully associated with any self-adjoint extension of its Hamilton operator.